ibm-granite/granite-4.0-language-models/README.md

 ```

 ## Fill-in-the-middle (FIM) Code Completion
-FIM code completion capability is very useful for software developers.
-This example demonstrates how to use it to complete part of a function that processes user data and returns a summary.
+The FIM (Fill-in-the-Middle) code completion capability is highly valuable for software developers, as it enables models to intelligently generate missing code segments within existing functions.
+The example below demonstrates how it can be used to complete a function that processes user data and produces a summary.

 ```python
 import torch